Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Introduction

 \item UAV aerial monitoring of moving shortwaves in the vicinity of an incident updates the estimate of the true impact of the incident by combining the estimates of the delay impact from the UAV observations and traditional road sensors in a data assimilation approach. \end{itemize}

+The best use of the proposed technology is ``Drone as First Responders'', which can station UAVs on the roof top of the building and launch with click of button to respond immediately upon receiving calls for service.
+Video feed can provide what is going on so responders can make the better decisions.
 To the best of our knowledge, this is the first study that develops a proactive and dynamic model for the heterogeneous incident vehicle team in traffic incident management based on the DCOP approach.